17 Oct 2019 - 17 Oct 2019

 - To provide pointers for attendees to take away which will enable them to provide even better provision for international students in their schools.

-- Overview of issues faced by both students and schools - A look at requirements and strategies in relation to; prior to arrival, on arrival, the first few weeks and on-going support.
+10:35 Session 1 – Overview of the issues faced by both students and schools - A look at requirements and strategies in relation to; prior to arrival, on arrival, the first few weeks and on-going support.
 A look at a need for a cohesive approach from all areas of the school (eg, SLT, boarding, academic, marketing) and a positive yet transparent relationship with parents and guardians

-- Where next? – A round up of shared experiences and consideration of future strategies and implementation.
+14:45 Session 4 – Where next?
+Any questions? – A round up of shared experiences and consideration of future strategies and implementation.

 Wider context and/or application to the Boarding sector: